content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/java-8 plus/core-java/2-object oriented programming structure/java-polymorphism-method-overloading-and-method-overriding.md

 ![](media/842ed3f3aa868ae1dbfb1190a6532da3.png)

-## 2.1.1.1 Different ways to overload the methods
+## 2.1.1 Different ways to Overload The Methods

 **1).
 Method overloading by changing the number of parameters**